 What causes children to become overweight?

-- Eating too much of the wrong foods (food with lots of sugar, fat and salt)
+- Eating the wrong foods (food with lots of sugar, fat and salt) or large portions of healthy foods

 - Family attitudes towards food (e.g. clearing the plate)